-The Armenian Film Festival Sydney was established in 2016, and now in its second edition has grown to over 13 films, including feature films, documentaries, animations and short films, in a broad range of genre.
+The Armenian Film Festival Sydney was established in 2016, and has grown each year to include feature films, documentaries, animations, short films, in a broad range of genre.

 The Festival is run by the Film Festival Committee, made up of a talented mix of volunteers, working under Hamazkaine Armenian Educational and Cultural Society (Shant Chapter) and with the support of the Australian-Armenian community.

 The purpose of the Festival is to showcase the rich Armenian culture, resilience, history, and language through the medium of film, providing a platform for the talent, creativity and storytelling of Armenian and non-Armenian filmmakers from the international film industry.
 All films showcased at the Festival are hand-picked by the Committee members for this purpose.